Is Solar Worth It in Oklahoma? (2023 Homeowner's Guide)

 Going solar isn’t necessarily a complicated process, but there are some things you should keep in mind even after you establish that solar panels are a good investment for your home.
 We’ll discuss some additional considerations you should make below.

-Solar panels might be less expensive than the national average in Oklahoma, but the upfront cost is still high and could be a sticking point for some residents.
+Solar panels might be less expensive than the national average in Oklahoma, but the upfront fees are still high and could be a sticking point for some residents.
 You can keep your upfront outlay of funds down by choosing more affordable solar panel brands, avoiding add-on products like solar batteries and securing solar financing that requires a small down payment or no money down.

 Net Metering Policies in Oklahoma